Must Read Sugar Baby Advice, According to 10 Real Sugar Babies

 One of the biggest truths that new sugar babies learn the hard way is that a bigger allowance does not equate to a better sugar daddy.

 Sugar dating can be miserable or fun – and it all depends on the dynamic you have with your sugar daddy.
-Allowance is only one of the advantages of having a sugar relationship.
+Allowance is only one of the perks of being a sugar baby.
 The rest are a little less tangible.

-Noelle can’t stress this enough.
+We can’t stress this enough.
 It’s really not all about the money.
 Sure, that may be the original motivator for sugar babies.
-But she’s noticed that the more time you spend with a sugar daddy, the more you connect with and understand each other.
+But the more time you spend with a sugar daddy, the more you connect with and understand each other.
 Eventually, you may find yourself in a friendship/relationship.

 Choose a sugar daddy based on factors outside of money.
 Choose one based on your dynamic.
 Make sure you actually like the guy or it won’t last.